dmitrijsk/blogdown-dmitrijskass/content/about.md

 This blog is intended to serve few purposes:

 * Share the work I enjoy doing, such as **data viz and telling stories with data**.
-* Share my approach to understanding various elements of **data science** by deconstructing them into simple components and using examples to aid an intuitive understanding.
+* Share my approach to understanding various elements of **data science** by deconstructing them into simple components.
-* Invite **feedback** from the community about my work so that I may improve in fulfilling the first two purposes.
+* Invite **feedback** from the community about my work so that I may improve in fulfilling the first two points.